michalporeba/dbablog/_posts/2018-04-09-automated-environmental-checks.md

 ### Unit Test Your Environments

 [`Infrastructure as Code`](https://en.wikipedia.org/wiki/Infrastructure_as_Code) has been around for quite some time now.
-There are many clever definitions one can easily find, but for me it is simply an extension of good codinging (or perhaps DevOpsing) principals.
+There are many clever definitions one can easily find, but for me it is simply an extension of good coding (or perhaps DevOpsing) principals.
 You don't go into production systems and keep making changes until it works.
 You write your code, you check it into your favourite repository, then there is some process that will automatically test it, and eventually it will make its way to production environment.
 That way if you make a mistake, you can see where you made it and if it happens to work just fine, you can easily do it again, and again, and again as you scale out.

 It's all ~~very~~ easy when you work with 'cloud' virtual environments that wait to ingest next config file and reconfigure themselves automatically.
 But what if you look after a more traditional setup?
 Exchange, Share Point, SQL Server clusters hosted on premises on Windows Servers, rather than Docker pods?
-What if your are not the only admin and people do go in there and make changes to live systems' configuration, perhaps even for good reasons?
+What if you are not the only admin and people do go in there and make changes to live systems' configuration, perhaps even for good reasons?

 I'd say you do the same as any decent software developer would do when asked to take care of on old, perhaps unfashionable, non-microservice code base: When asked to change anything, start with writing unit tests so you know at the very least you will not make it any worse.
 That's right, even if you cannot define your configuration with code, you can test it with it.
 PowerShell and [Pester](https://github.com/pester/Pester) are great tools to do so.
 And if you happen to be responsible for SQL Servers, then there are unit tests already written for you, available as the [dbachecks](https://dbachecks.io) module.
 It's MIT licensed.
 Go, install it and use it.

 ### PowerShell and Pester

 Pester is an open source test and mock framework for PowerShell.
 All modern Windows servers have PowerShell, so let's use it.
-[Jakub Jareš](http://jakubjares.com) one of the contributors to the Pester project has written an [excelent blog post](http://jakubjares.com/2017/12/07/testing-your-environment-tests/) about environmental checks, how to write them in Pester and why you should test you ~~tests~~ checks.
+[Jakub Jareš](http://jakubjares.com) one of the contributors to the Pester project has written an [excellent blog post](http://jakubjares.com/2017/12/07/testing-your-environment-tests/) about environmental checks, how to write them in Pester and why you should test you ~~tests~~ checks.
 That was my starting point when I took it on myself to improve dbachecks.
 If you haven't yet, go and read it.
 I will try not to repeat what Jakub wrote there, but rather where I got from there while trying to find a way to structure checks in such a way, that they are both testable, and easily understood by non-developer sysadmins.

 ### The Difference